pascallaliberte/sharpen.page/index.md

 As a side effect, you'll be more confident about the decisions you make about your product.

 [Contact me via email {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } and I'll be glad to help you sharpen your product.
+Or read on to learn if I can help with your situation.
 {: .cta }

 ## <mark>Maybe you're going through one of these situations...</mark>